riceissa/issarice.com/wiki/wikipedia.md

 See [Vipul Naik's page on sponsored editing](http://vipulnaik.com/sponsored-wikipedia-editing/) for more information.
 Also relevant is my current [bounty list](https://github.com/vipulnaik/working-drafts/blob/master/contributor-lists/issa-list.mediawiki).

-As of June 11, 2016, I have 1,697 edits on the English Wikipedia.
+As of July 15, 2016, I have 2,345 edits on the English Wikipedia.

 # Contributions